adoojeda/DistributedMatrixMultiplication/README.md

 ## Results

 Performance metrics were collected for matrix sizes from `128x128` to `4096x4096`.
-You can find the full analysis and generated plots in DistributedMatrixMultiplication.pdf
+You can find the full analysis and generated plots in [DistributedMatrixMultiplication.pdf](./DistributedMatrixMultiplication.pdf).